openmeteo/pthelma/man/loggertodb.rst

 The following formats are currently supported:

+simple
+   The ``simple`` format is comma-delimited lines of which the first field is the date and time in ISO8601 format, and the rest of the fields hold time series values.
+The date can use a space instead of ``T`` as the date/time separator, it can include seconds, which are ignored, and it can optionally be enclosed in double quotation marks.

 CR2000
-   The ``CR2000`` format is comma-delimited lines of which the first field is the date and time in ISO8601 format, the second and third field are ignored (they are a record number and a station id), and the rest of the fields hold time series values.
-The date can use a space instead of ``T`` as the date/time separator, it can include seconds, which are ignored, and it can optionally be enclosed in double quotation marks.
+   The ``CR2000`` format is like ``simple``, but the first two fields after the date are ignored (they are a record number and a station id).

 CR1000
    This is similar to ``CR2000``, but uses subset identifiers in the